fmarino-ipzs/eid-it-wallet-docs/docs/en/trust.rst

    * - FR13
      - **Decentralized Dispute Resolution Mechanism**: design a decentralized mechanism for dispute resolution that allows federation members to independently verify historical trust establishment and signed artifacts, reducing reliance on central authorities and streamlining the resolution process.
    * - FR14
-     - **Cross-Federation Interoperability**: ensure the system is capable of interoperating with other federations or trust frameworks, facilitating cross-federation transactions and trust establishment without compromising security or compliance.
+     - **Cross-Federation Interoperability**: ensure the system is capable of interoperating with other federations or Trust Frameworks, facilitating cross-federation transactions and trust establishment without compromising security or compliance.
    * - FR15
      - **Autonomous Registration Bodies**: the system must facilitate the integration of autonomous registration bodies that operate in compliance with federation rules.
 These bodies are tasked with evaluating and registering entities within the federation, according to the pre-established rules and their compliance that must be periodically asserted.
    * - FR16